-A Ukrainian man named Fyodor Nesterchuk claims that he has not slept since the mid 1980s, but the medical community expresses strenuous doubts on this claim, suggesting the alternate explanation that perhaps Mr. Nesterchuk is a big fat liar.
+A Ukrainian man named Fyodor Nesterchuk claims that he has not slept since the mid 1980s, but the medical community expresses strenuous doubts on this claim, suggesting the alternate explanation that perhaps Mr. Nesterchuk has highly combustible trousers.

 It turns out that if one actively prevents sleep for a prolonged period of time, which some people have tried, severe side effects pile on rapidly.
 All symptoms increase in severity as new ones appear: